Banettchi/MatrixARSW/README.md

 - N = Neo (Green square)
 - A = Agent (Red square)
 - T = Telephone (Blue square)
-- # = Wall (Grey striped block)
+-.# = Wall (Grey striped block)

 ### **Board**
 - Size: 8x8 grid.
 - The player can place the elements manually by clicking on the board or use the Generate Random button.
-- Neo and Agents: Move on their own by calculating the shortest path using the BFS (Breadth-First Search) algorithm.
+- Neo and Agents: Move on their own by calculating the shortest path using the BFS algorithm.

 ---